 So, should you buy an endowment plan?
 The answer is an unequivocal yes.
 This is particularly true if you want to receive a lump sum monetary benefit around the time you retire.

 A money back savings plan is a kind of scheme where the insured receives a percentage of the sum assured at regular intervals.
 Payouts can be monthly, semi-annual, or annual.
 The advantage of a money back plan is that it gives you a steady stream of income to fall back on throughout the term of the policy, while also offering you a protective cover and a sum assured at the end of the policy’s term.

 You need a savings investment plan because it helps you invest your money in a disciplined manner.
 In addition to this, a savings investment plan also gives you a host of advantages in return for regular premium payments.
 The benefits range from a lump sum payment at the end of the policy’s term to regular monthly payments.
 It also includes tax benefits, since a savings investment plan is also a tax saving option.

 By choosing the right savings investment plan, you can achieve your financial goals faster.
 It’s also a smart way to secure your future, because a savings investment plan offers you a protective cover in the event of death, accidents, or critical illness, depending on the riders you opt for.

-, super saver plans, income protection plans, and money back plans.
-There are also specific savings plans that help pay for your child’s education, such as the College plan, and schemes like the Smart Child Plan that helps you secure your child’s future financially.
+Depending on the kind of benefits they offer, there are various types of savings plans.
+Some of the most commonly preferred policies include endowment plans, guaranteed income policies, super saver plans, income protection plans, and money back plans.
+There are also specific savings plans that help pay for your child’s education, such as the College Plan, and schemes like the Smart Child Plan that helps you secure your child’s future financially.